 In addition to the research itself, Jan has engaged extensively in advising political institutions (such as parts of the German, UK and Scottish governments), civil society organisations and political foundations.
 He has also run a range of civic education workshops and programmes and has been a frequent contributor for print and broadcast media in several countries.

 Christine has several years of experience as a consultant in commercial research, where she led large-scale survey projects and worked with a range of qualitative and quantitative research methods.
-She holds an MSc in Business Administration from Erasmus University Rotterdam, the Netherlands, and a BA in Social Sciences from Jacobs University Bremen, Germany.
+She holds a PhD from the University of Edinburgh, UK, an MSc in Business Administration from Erasmus University Rotterdam, the Netherlands, and a BA in Social Sciences from Jacobs University Bremen, Germany.